ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 ```

 Between the for loop and the while loop implementation differences are clearly
 visible.
-The for loop approach is usually the one found in many posts online,
+The for loop approach is usually the one found in many sources online,
 it is short, uses only basic constructs and does the job.
 Whereas the while
-approach uses one extra variable, that being said, both are valid.
+approach uses one extra variable, that being said, both are valid and share the
+same time and space complexity.

-Another possibility that is not as common is the functional implementation using
+Another possibility, not as common as the previous ones, is a functional
-reduce:
+implementation using `reduce`:

 ```python
 def factorial(n: int) -> int: